-This soup is quick and easy to prepare and you can make it as sour and as spicy as you like by adding more or less rice vinegar and crushed red pepper flakes.
+This easy Chinese hot and sour soup is packed with flavors from minced pork, tofu, shiitake mushrooms, bamboo shoots, fresh chili pepper, honey and rice vinegar.
+It’s easy to make, substantial enough to make a great main course and you can make it as sour and as spicy as you like by adding more or less rice vinegar and crushed red pepper flakes.

-You start by frying minced pork chops in a bit of vegetable oil until the meat starts to brown.
+Step 1.
+Start by frying 5 ounces minced pork chops in 1 1/2 teaspoons vegetable oil until the meat starts to brown.

-Add in cubed tofu, then stir in honey and rice vinegar.
+Step 5.
+Add in 6 ounces cubed tofu, then stir in 1 teaspoon honey and 2 to 3 teaspoons rice vinegar.

-You thicken the soup with corn starch (dissolve the corn starch in a little bit of cold water and stir it into the soup).
+Step 6.
+Dissolve 1 teaspoon corn starch in a little bit of water and stir into the soup.

 - 5 ounces minced pork chops